smulyono/sfdc-bootsrap/README.md

 ## Modification

 Modify bootstrap less with several nested rules.
-All modifications note can be seen under /less/bootstrap.less
+All modifications note can be seen under /less/bootstrap.less.
+All bootstrap tags / styles can be used under nested id/class 'bootstrap-panel'.

 ## Quick start